rkashyap621/MBD-Longitudinal-Vehicle-Model/README.md

 ## Simulink Implementation
 ### MODEL-1: Longitudinal Vehicle Model (Baseline Model)
-In this project, I began by implementing implementation a baseline model representing longitudinal vehicle model.
+In this project, I began by implementing a baseline model representing the longitudinal vehicle dynamics model.
 The baseline model was implemented by computing each resisting force separately, summing the opposing forces, subtracting them from the input traction force, dividing by vehicle mass to get the acceleration, integrating to obtain velocity, and converting the velocity result from m/s to km/h.
 The implemented Simulink model is shown below.

 ![Base Line Model-MDL1](https://i.postimg.cc/QCwQZ8Bm/Model1.png)